theias/certbot_deployer_bigip/README.md

 [Certbot Deployer] plugin for deploying certificates to F5 BIG-IP devices

+This tool runs as a [Certbot] "deploy hook", and uploads and installs Certbot certificates to BIG-IP and optionally associates them with a profile.

 # Requires

 * Python 3.9+
+* `scp` in $PATH
+* `ssh` in $PATH
 * <details>
     <summary>Compatible BIG-IP software version</summary>